CodeReviewDAO/dxd_codereview/Reviews/57 - Infrastructure and development framework for self-sovereign identity app developers/3 - CSPR DID method/README.md

 ## Overall Conclusion on Documentation

-In the reviewer's opinion, despite missing inline documentation.
-The project is easily understandable and conforms to conventions common in the open source space for a Typescript/React
+In the reviewer's opinion, despite missing inline documentation, the project is easily understandable and conforms to conventions common in the open source space for a Typescript/React project.

 # Open Source Practices